(The English version of the title is “The Irregular at Magic High School: Out of Order“)

 While you may be lost on the story, I wouldn’t say this is a particularly difficult import to get a grasp on and enjoy like I did with a poor understanding of the language.

 As a cheap game based on an anime series, Out of Order is exactly what you’d expect – some what of a cash-in.
-Despite this the title is more than functional and there’s definitely fun to be had with the game if you’re willing to give it a try, just don’t expect anything you haven’t seen before.
+Despite this the title is more than functional as an arena fighter and there’s definitely fun to be had with the game if you’re willing to give it a try, just don’t expect anything you haven’t seen before.